arangodb/docs/3.11/deployment-dc2dc.md

 {% include hint-ee.md feature="Datacenter-to-Datacenter Replication" %}

-This chapter describes how to deploy all the components needed for _Datacenter-to-Datacenter Replication_.
+This chapter describes how to deploy all the components needed for _Datacenter-to-Datacenter (DC2DC) Replication_.

 ## Deployment steps

 ## 1. Cluster

-Datacenter-to-Datacenter Replication requires an ArangoDB cluster in both data centers, configured with the `rocksdb` storage engine.
+Datacenter-to-Datacenter Replication requires an ArangoDB cluster in both data centers.

 Since the _Agents_ are so critical to the availability of both the ArangoDB and the ArangoSync cluster, it is recommended to run _Agents_ on dedicated machines.